UEFA Futsal Champions League elite round: Anderlecht, Benfica, Palma, Sporting into finals

 Group C Live now

-Both opening games were drawn as Benfica ended 3-3 against Chrudim and Luxol, the first Maltese side to reach the elite round, held two-time champions Kairat 0-0.
-Benfica beat Luxol 6-0 and Chrudim edged Kairat 2-1 on Thursday (having lost all five previous elite round meetings with the two-time champions).
+Both opening games were drawn as Benfica recorded a 3-3 result with Chrudim and Luxol, the first Maltese side to reach the elite round, held two-time champions Kairat 0-0.
+Benfica followed up by downing Luxol 6-0 and Chrudim edged Kairat 2-1, having lost all five previous elite round meetings with former winners.
 On Saturday, Chrudim drew 2-2 with Luxol, meaning Benfica's 2-1 defeat of Kairat sealed the group.

 Group D Live now